Juggling Caregiving and Work: 7 Tips For Family Caregivers

 For Bobbie, the most enjoyable part about living with her mother is the long talks they have after dinner.

-When to consider a long term care facility
+7. When you should consider a long term care facility.

 Bobbie and her family decided long ago that her mother would never live in a long term care facility.

 That decision however, has been made easier by her mother’s continued health and mobility.

 For those providing care to family members with dementia and/or mobility issues, insisting on home care can do more harm than good.
 Mclean says “it comes down to care and cost.”